jasonm/redstorm-talk/slides/slides.markdown

     * all grouping: send to all tasks
     * global grouping: pick task with lowest id (all tuples go to same task) looking at a topology, each edge is annotated with a stream grouping
 ---

+# RedStorm

+    !ruby
+    class WordCountTopology < SimpleTopology
+      spout RandomSentenceSpout, :parallelism => 5

+      bolt SplitSentenceBolt, :parallelism => 8 do
+        source RandomSentenceSpout, :shuffle
+      end

+      bolt WordCountBolt, :parallelism => 12 do
+        source SplitSentenceBolt, :fields => ["word"]
+      end
+    end

+# Presenter Notes

+* Write topologies and components in JRuby
+* Storm is Java and Clojure
+* RedStorm is JRuby

+introduce RedStorm
+  storm is written for the JVM (mix of clojure and java) with APIs for Java and Clojure there are several ways to integrate across languages (namely: JVM-native, thrift for topos, json-over-stdio shelling for spouts/bolts) show an example
+    * word_count_topology
+  discuss how the code is setting up the topology run it locally to see what it looks like

+---

+# RedStorm

+    !ruby
+    class RandomSentenceSpout < RedStorm::SimpleSpout
+      output_fields :word

+      on_init do
+        @sentences = [
+          "the cow jumped over the moon",
+          "an apple a day keeps the doctor away", "four score and seven years ago",
+          "snow white and the seven dwarfs",
+          "i am at two with nature"
+        ]
+      end

+      on_send do
+        @sentences[rand(@sentences.length)]
+      end
+    end

+---

+# RedStorm

+    !ruby
+    class SplitSentenceBolt < RedStorm::SimpleBolt
+      output_fields :word

+      on_receive do |tuple|
+        sentence = tuple.getString(0)
+        sentence.split(' ').map { |w| [w] }
+      end
+    end

+---

+# RedStorm

+    !ruby
+    class WordCountBolt < RedStorm::SimpleBolt
+      output_fields :word, :count

+      on_init do
+        @counts = Hash.new(0)
+      end

+      on_receive do |tuple|
+        word = tuple.getString(0)
+        @counts[word] += 1

+        [word, @counts[word]]
+      end
+    end

+---